py-pdf/pypdf/docs/dev/testing.md

 * `samples`: Tests that require the [the `sample-files` git submodule](https://github.com/py-pdf/sample-files) to be initialized.
 As of October 2022, this is about 25 MB.
 * `enable_socket`: Tests that download PDF documents.
 They are stored locally and thus only need to be downloaded once.
 As of October 2022, this is about 200 MB.

-You can disable them by `pytest -m "not external"` or `pytest -m "not samples"`.
+You can disable them by `pytest -m "not enable_socket"` or `pytest -m "not samples"`.
-You can even disable all of them: `pytest -m "not external" -m "not samples" -m "not slow"`.
+You can even disable all of them: `pytest -m "not enable_socket" -m "not samples" -m "not slow"`.

 Please note that this reduces test coverage.
 The CI will always test all files.